gtiley/diamond-identifiability/scripts/macaulay2/readme.md

 ```
 Started 10/8 5pm.
 Still running 10/10 7:38am.
 Still running 10/12 10:14am.
 Error 10/14 20:48 `mmap(PROT_NONE) failed`.

+This is the same as ndown-nright, so we won't run it.

 # Summarizing Macaulay2 results